Compassion Buddies

 Rwanda, 5 years old

-My newest placement, she stepped into Wendwosen’s spot when he left the program.
+My newest placement, I’ve only had her since the beginning of March, ‘26.
+She stepped into Wendwosen’s spot when he left the program.

 Aschalew